Shared responsibility; people, businesses, and agencies.

 Where necessities like food, water, shelter and education are essential for survival and development, it seems odd to realise that life in the ‘developed world’ is dependent on buying things.

-What is concerning is the synonymous relationship of consumption and the economy.
+What is concerning is the synonymous relationship between consumption and the economy.
 As we’ve previously discussed, to consume is to use up.

 However, the economy is always thought of in terms of stocks, shares, purchasing, loans, etc. In other terms, most things we see on the news or financial papers.